-Part A is controlled and administered by the United States government and provides hospital insurance on a fee-for-service basis.
-Some people get Part A automatically.
-If you aren’t getting Social Security or RRB benefits (for example, because you’re still working) you may need to sign up for Part A. The hospital insurance covers inpatient care in hospitals and skilled nursing facilities (but not for long term custodial care), as well as home health services and hospice.
-If you or your spouse paid Medicare taxes while working, you generally do not pay a monthly premium for Part A coverage.
+Medicare Part A is controlled and administered by the United States government and provides hospital insurance on a fee-for-service basis.
+Some people get Medicare Part A automatically.
+If you aren’t getting Social Security or RRB benefits (for example, because you’re still working) you may need to sign up for Medicare Part A. The hospital insurance covers inpatient care in hospitals and skilled nursing facilities (but not for long term custodial care), as well as home health services and hospice.
+If you or your spouse paid Medicare taxes while working, you generally do not pay a monthly premium for Medicare Part A coverage.

 Medicare Part B

 Medicare Part B is medical insurance that covers necessary doctor’s services, outpatient care, home health, and some preventative services.
 If you already get benefits from Social Security or the Railroad Retirement Board, you automatically enroll in Medicare Part B the month you turn 65 and receive your red, white, and blue Medicare card in the mail.
 If you are under 65 and disabled you automatically get Medicare Part B once you receive disability benefits from Social Security.
 In order to opt out of Medicare Part B, you must follow the instructions on the back of the Medicare card and send the card back.
 If you drop Medicare Part B, you generally won’t be able to enroll in Part B again until the next General Enrollment Period and you may have to pay a late enrollment penalty.

 Medicare Part C